 Mockorange has many traditional cultural uses for Native Americans.
 The wood can be made into tools, snowshoes, pipes, and furniture.
 The leaves and bark, which contain saponins, can be mixed in water for use as a mild soap.

 Mockorange prefers full sun to partial sun.
 It is drought-tolerant and will grow in poor soils, and provides a landscape with flashy flowers and a fruity scent.
-Philadelphus lewisii
+Philadelphus lewisii is the state flower of Idaho.

 - Light Requirements: Full Sun, Part Shade, Full Shade